Jharkhand: Congress alliance trailing in 4 seats out of 6 where Rahul and Priyanka Gandhi campaigned

 Mahagama

 Mahagama is considered a BJP bastion.
-Congress candidate Deepika Pandey Singh is trailing from Mahagama Constituency as per early trends.
-The BJP candidate Ashok Kumar has over 50% of the votes, as per the latest ECI trends.
-The margin is around 3,400 votes.
+Congress candidate Deepika Pandey Singh was trailing from Mahagama Constituency during the early trends.
+However, now, Singh has won this seat.

 Simdega

-At Simdega, Shradhanand Besra of BJP is leading against Congress’s Bhushan Bara as per the latest ECI trends.
-The margin of the BJP’s lead is just under 4,000 votes.
+At Simdega, Shradhanand Besra of BJP was leading against Congress’s Bhushan Bara as per the early ECI trends.
+However, now Congress has won this seat.

 Barkagaon